cyberserfer/React/ProgDefinitions.md

 ***arrow function expression*** - shorter syntax than a function expression and does not have its own this, arguments, super, or new.target.
 These function expressions are best suited for non-method functions, and they cannot be used as constructors.

+***Components*** - user interfaces are described using components.

+    like functions
+    Has property and state
+    Reusable and composable
+    Can manage a private state (unlike true functions)

 ***expression*** -  a combination of one or more explicit values, constants, variables, operators, and functions that the programming language interprets.
 JavaScript has the following expression categories: